Watch a short video about Kansas Legal Services.

-Kansas Legal Services - 2011 Kansas Legal Needs Study
+Kansas Legal Services - 2020 Kansas Legal Needs Study

-Kansas Legal Services 2013 Annual Report
+Kansas Legal Services 2022 Annual Report

 Brochure on services offered by Kansas Legal Services

-In the mid-1960's, legal aid societies were formed in Topeka, Wichita and Kansas City.
-From the 1960's until 1974, the three Kansas legal aid societies operated under the authority of the Office of Economic Opportunity, Office of Legal Services.
-Authority for the legal services program was transferred to the newly formed Legal Services Corporation during 1975.
+From the 1960s until 1974, the three Kansas legal aid societies ran under the authority of the Office of Economic Opportunity, Office of Legal Services.
+Power for the legal services program was transferred to the newly formed Legal Services Corporation during 1975.

-Kansas Legal Services now has eleven legal services and two mediation services offices located across the state, and maintains an extensive retainer contract system with cooperating members of the Kansas Bar Association.
+Kansas Legal Services now has eleven legal services and two mediation services offices located across the state.
+It also maintains a wide retainer contract system with assistance from members of the Kansas Bar Association.